ClimateChangeEcon/Climate_in_Climate_Economics/calibration_data/README.md

 - ['EmiAndConcData'](EmiAndConcData) contains emission data for the different RCPs, as input for the CE.
 - ['DataFromCMIP'](DataFromCMIP) contains CMIP5 benchmark data for the different RCPs and the 1pctCO2.

-Please see the Readem in the respective folders for details.
+Please see the Readme in the respective folders for details.

 ## Pre-requisites to run the python code